Exmouth: History

-In 1240 an area known as Pratteshuthe (Pratt’s landing place) was sold to the mayor and citizens of Exeter.
-This was the site of the estuary’s ferry dock and over time the name evolved first into Pratteshide, then Mona Island.
-The original site is marked by a seating area outside the Glenorchy United Reformed Church close to the Magnolia Shopping Centre.
+In 1240, an area known as Pratteshuthe (meaning Pratt’s landing place) was sold to the mayor and citizens of Exeter.
+This was the site of the estuary’s ferry dock.
+Over time, the name changed to Pratteshide, and later became known as Mona Island.
+Today, the site is marked by a seating area outside the Glenorchy United Reformed Church, near the Magnolia Shopping Centre.

-For some centuries, commercial trade through the port was limited in part by the shallow waters on the approach to the quay, but mainly by the power of Exeter, which owned the dock and controlled all estuary traffic.
-The roads in and out of the area were in a poor state and only occasionally repaired by the parishes through which they ran.
-A more permanent dock was built in 1825, replacing a series of apparently seasonal docks first noted on maps from 1576 as "The Docke".
-New docks designed by Eugenius Birch were opened in 1868, and a short line connected them to the railway goods yard.
-The area adjacent to the docks once housed a thriving community of some 125 chalets built on the shoreline.
-These have been replaced by a residential marina complex known as Exmouth Quay.
+For many years, trade through the port was limited—partly because of shallow waters near the quay, but mostly because the city of Exeter owned the dock and controlled all traffic on the estuary.
+The roads in and out of the area were in poor condition and only occasionally repaired by the parishes they passed through.
+A more permanent dock was built in 1825, replacing a series of earlier, likely seasonal, docks first seen on maps from 1576 marked as "The Docke".
+New docks, designed by Eugenius Birch, opened in 1868, and a short railway line connected them to the goods yard.
+A lively community of around 125 chalets once stood near the docks along the shoreline, but these were later replaced by the Exmouth Quay residential marina.